oubiwann/exemplar/README.md

 Note that, due to the current limitation of the generated HTML element function arities, we have to wrap parallel calls (e.g., ``(head ...) (body ...)`` in a ``list``.

+Needless to say, one could also create custom templates via functions that generate partial HTML and have parameters/variables for addition HTML to be passed in.